ObzenFlow/obzenflow-fsm/docs/completed/flowip-fsm-001-mutable-context-timeouts-errors.md

 There are no external users of `obzenflow_fsm`, so we can evolve the library to a **single, `&mut Context` API** and drop the `Arc<C>` context usage entirely.

-This document describes that migration.
+This document describes that migration and how the resulting 0.2.x API underpins FLOWIP‑080p’s “FSM-owned state” model in FlowState RS.

 ---